$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Reasoning about Probabilistic Programs

-where $\diam(U):=\sup~\{d(x,y)~\mid~x,y\in U\}$ and $\diam(\emptyset):=0$.
+\begin{definition} The $k$-Hausdorff measure on a metric space $(X,d)$ is defined as where $\diam(U):=\sup~\{d(x,y)~\mid~x,y\in U\}$ and $\diam(\emptyset):=0$.
 The Hausdorff dimension is then defined as $\dim_{\text{Haus}}(S):=\inf \{k~\mid~ H^k(S)=0\}$. \end{definition} The Hausdorff measure computes the sizes of sets $S$ in a dimension-dependent way: \begin{itemize} \item The $0$-Hausdorff measure counts the points in $S$. \item The $1$-Hausdorff measure sums the lengths of curves within a set.
-It will be infinite on surfaces, and 0 on sets of isolated points. \item The $2$-dimentional Hausdorff measure sums the areas of surfaces, and will be infinite on volumes and 0 on curves.
-More generally, the $k$-Hausdorff measure will quantify $k$-dimensional volumes. \end{itemize}
+It will be infinite on surfaces, and 0 on sets of isolated points. \item The $2$-dimensional Hausdorff measure sums the areas of surfaces, and will be infinite on volumes and 0 on curves. \item More generally, the $k$-Hausdorff measure will quantify $k$-dimensional volumes. \end{itemize}

 For smooth manifolds, the Hausdorff dimension matches the intuitive notion of dimension, e.g. a sphere in $\RR^3$ has Hausdorff dimension $2$ , a path on such a sphere will have Hausdorff dimension $1$, and an open of $\RR^n$ has dimension $n$.
 We now define our class of \textit{s-Hausdorff} measures, which measure the sizes of sets by measuring the $d$-dimensional volumes of their intersections with $d$-dimensional manifolds, for every $d$: